Shravan-Chaudhary/Shravan-Chaudhary/README.md

 # Hello, I'm Shravan 👋

 ## 🚀 About Me
 I'm a Full Stack Developer with a passion for technology and a commitment to continuous learning.
 My journey in the tech world is driven by my curiosity and desire to understand and master the intricacies of the latest technologies.
-Like **Microservices**.

 ## 💼 Technical Skills
 I firmly believe in adhering to industry standards and best practices, which guide me in my quest to write robust and maintainable code.
 My proficiency in Object-Oriented Programming (OOP) principles and TypeScript is a testament to this belief.
 Here's a snapshot of my tech stack: